-The Marine Gunnery Sergeant John David Fry Scholarship Program (Fry Scholarship) authorizes the spouse and each child of individuals who, on or after September 11, 2001, die in the line of duty while serving on active duty as a member of the Armed Forces to be eligible for the Post-9/11 GI Bill.
-19 The Armed Forces include the Reserves and National Guard, but exclude the Public Health Service and National Oceanic and Atmospheric Administration.
+Through the Marine Gunnery Sergeant John David Fry Scholarship Program (Fry Scholarship), Post-9/11 GI Bill eligibility is extended to the spouse and each child of individuals who, on or after September 11, 2001, die

+- in the line of duty while serving on active duty as a member of the Armed Forces, - in the line of duty while serving on duty other than active duty as a member of the Armed Forces, or - from a service-connected disability while a member of the Selected Reserve.
+19

+The Armed Forces include the Reserves and National Guard, but exclude the Public Health Service and National Oceanic and Atmospheric Administration.